programmfabrik/easydb-documentation/content/sysadmin/installation/_index.en.md

     --volume=$BASEDIR/fylr/objectstore:/objectstore \
     docker.easydb.de/pf/fylr
 ```
+We recommend to put this code in seperate files, e.g. /srv/easydb/run-webfrontend.sh and make this files executable with 'chmod'.

 The option `restart=always` ensures that the containers are started together with the docker engine, e.g. during server start.
 This serves as integration into the linux init system.